aashish-bidap/Packaging-Lambda-Dependencies/README.md

-## Creating Python Dependencies Package for AWS Lambda Function :
+## Creating Python Dependencies Package for AWS Lambda :

 Below is a walk through for packaging the Python Depencdencies for AWS Lambda on Ubuntu Server.